lleixat/fuel-textmate-bundle/README.md

 ### Tab Triggers

-Type the name of the Class and Hit <tab> This will list all the available methods for this class.
+Type the name of the Class and Hit tab.
+This will list all the available methods for this class.

 **Agent Class** 		- fagent
 **Arr Class** 			- farr